XPRNetwork/dex-bot/README.md

 The bots has been tested on the mainnet with different pairs like XPR_XUSDC, XPR_XMD, and XETH_XMD etc. A new market can always be added under pairs section and restart bot to take effect.

+NOTE: Script called `cancel_orders.js` is available to cancel either market specific or all open orders by user.

 ## Getting Started

 ### prerequisites